googlesamples/sceneform-samples/README.md

 The **Drawing sample** demonstrates how to use procedural geometry to create a 3D drawing experience.
+Users press down on the screen and can draw strokes by dragging a finger or moving their device.
+There is also functionality to change the stroke color, undo a stroke, and clear the screen displayed on a control bar at the bottom of the screen.

 Support
 -------